-Length: 2 Semesters

-Credit(s): 1 credit per

-semester; 2 credits maximum
+Length: 2 Semesters Credit(s): 1 credit per semester; 2 credits maximum

-Diploma: Counts as a

-Directed Elective or Elective

-for all diplomas

-Required Prerequisite: Principles of Barbering and

-Cosmetology and Barbering and Cosmetology Fundamentals, will be taken concurrently

-Advanced Cosmetology will emphasize the development of advanced skills in styling, hair coloring, permanent waving, facials and manicuring.
+Required Prerequisite: Principles of Barbering and Cosmetology and Barbering and Cosmetology Fundamentals, will be taken concurrently Advanced Cosmetology will emphasize the development of advanced skills in styling, hair coloring, permanent waving, facials and manicuring.
 Students will also study anatomy and physiology as it applies to cosmetology.
 Successful completion of the course requires at least 375 Cosmetology studio hours.